isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-concrete-without-chemicals/index.md

 You can maintain the low-maintenance and inexpensive concrete floors - also check out these concrete sealer using muriatic acid - you may need to use some hard-bristled brush but no harsh detergent. *What you'll require: * 1. *Pole and Paint Roller* 2. *Mask* 3. *Floor Scraper* 4. *Chemical Resistant Gloves* 5. *Stripper* 6. *Old Shoes* The first step, as outlined in the title above, will be concrete surface preparation.

 This will require you to use a shop vacuum or broom for removing all the debris and dirt.
-Equally important, is that the brush or scraper will help remove all the [loose paint](https://pestpolicy.com/remove-paint-from-concrete/) that's stuck on the garage or patio concreate.
+Equally important, is that the brush or scraper will help remove all the [loose paint](https://pestpolicy.com/remove-paint-from-concrete/)that's stuck on the garage or patio concreate.
 This method will remove oils, adhesives, and paint from tile flooring.

 ###  Step #2 - C**oncrete surface Preparation**

 The next step will involve using a paint stripper on your concrete surface.
-The stripper will depend on the kind of [paint being removed](https://pestpolicy.com/remove-paint-from-concrete/) - for example, are they oil-based or water-based paint.
+The stripper will depend on the kind of [paint being removed](https://pestpolicy.com/remove-paint-from-concrete/)- for example, are they oil-based or water-based paint.
 The aim is to ensure that it's a clean machine - make sure the concrete is free from contaminants, coatings, curing components, paint, grease, oil, dirt, and dust.
 You can use this

-[water drop test](https://www.science. gov/topicpages/w/water+drop+tests) to make sure you get a clean concrete surface - this will simply require that you put some water on the concrete floor.
+[water drop test](https://www.science.gov/topicpages/w/water+drop+tests)to make sure you get a clean concrete surface - this will simply require that you put some water on the concrete floor.

 ###  Step #3 -Apply Paint Stripper